proglang/levels/readme.md

-# Mastering Universes beyond ω
+# There is Life in the Universe